 Spider-Woman has a collection of powers that evoke arachnids :

-- The proportional strength of a spider, sufficient to punch a steel door out of its hinges in one blow (about “Class 5” strength)
+- The proportional strength of a spider.
+That’s sufficient to punch a steel door out of its hinges in one blow (about “Class 5” strength).

-- The ability to adhere to surfaces, just like Spider-Man (Peter Parker), and occasionally to claw into them with her super-strength.
-She’s also fully used to operating upside down.
+- The ability to adhere to surfaces, just like Spider-Man (Peter Parker).
+And occasionally to claw into them with her super-strength.
+She’s also used to operating upside down.

 Furthermore she can glide in the air, though that ability seems enhanced by her costume.
 It might in fact be completely artificial, much like with the S.H.I.E.L.D. “flying squirrel suits”.

-She is also trained in vehicles operation and the martial arts, and likely has various espionage skills.
+She is also trained in vehicles operation and the martial arts.
+And likely has espionage skills.